fmalina/revisions-blocl/activism/nhsforsale.md

 resulting from government mismanagement.

-Those who can pay will either queue jump through buying access to the service or will get treatments that aren’t available to those who can’t pay, or both.
+Those who can pay will either queue jump through buying access to the service or will get treatments that aren't available to those who can't pay, or both.

-Patients who can’t afford to pay to bypass the system will find themselves in the queue behind those who can.
+Patients who can't afford to pay to bypass the system will find themselves in the queue behind those who can.

 This shows there is no limit to the willingness of the government to replace NHS